shalin1809/Embedded-Software-Essentials/README.md

-# Embedded-Software-Essentials
-The awesome repository for Embedded Software Essentials
+This repository is for the class projects made for ECEN 5013 Embedded Software Essentials